aws-samples/aws-stepfunction-complex-orchestrator-app/README.md

 * VPC ID - Existing VPC where the AWS Batch would run
 * Subnets - Subnets belonging to the VPC where Fargate Compute envs would be created.

+*Note:* Check the `Requirements` on using private vs public subnets and steps to enable internet access for the Fargate containers.

 The `sam build` command will build the source of your application.
 The `sam deploy --guided` command will package and deploy your application to AWS, with a series of prompts: